Lightning-Universe/stable-diffusion-deploy/README.md

 ### How to use the Muse slack bot

 **Step 1:**
-Add *Muse* slack bot to your workspace.
+Add/Install the *Muse* slack bot to your workspace.

 **Step 2:**
 In your workspace, invite the *Muse* slack bot to the channel by tagging it `@Muse` in a message.